Skip to main content

 Heart attack warning signs

-It's vital that everyone learn the warning signs of a heart attack:
+Everyone must learn the warning signs of a heart attack

-• Chest discomfort.
 Most heart attacks involve discomfort in the center of the chest that lasts for more than a few minutes or goes away and comes back.
-The discomfort can feel like uncomfortable pressure, squeezing, fullness or pain.
+The discomfort can feel like uncomfortable pressure, squeezing, fullness, or pain.

-• Discomfort in other areas of the upper body.
-Pain or discomfort in one or both arms, the back, neck, jaw or stomach can occur.
+Pain or discomfort in one or both arms, the back, neck, jaw, or stomach can occur.

-• Other symptoms.
-Symptoms may include breaking out in a cold sweat, nausea or light-headedness.
+Symptoms may include breaking out in a cold sweat, nausea, or light-headedness.

-Learn the signs, but also remember, even if you're not sure it's a heart attack, you should still seek professional medical advice.
+Learn the signs, but remember that even if you're not sure it's a heart attack, you should still seek professional medical advice.
 Fast action can save lives – maybe your own.

 Reducing heart attack risk